CDRT/docs/bios/settings/thinkstation/security.md

 **Note**.
 To delete Supervisor Password, enter blank fields foe each new password line item.

-While enabling the following parameters are available TBD:
+While enabling the following parameters are available:
 1. [ Enter New Password ]
 2. [ Confirm New Password ]
 3. Show Password – [ On\Off ] statuses
 4. Keyboard layout <!-- TBD if this parameter is relevant for ThinkStation -->
-5. <Actions>:<br>
+5. < Actions >:<br>
     a. **Save** – default<br>
     b.
 Cancel